 Climate change is the greatest environmental threat humanity has ever faced and the biggest challenge.
-Climate change is caused by the build-up of greenhouse gases, which are released from burning fossil fuels and the destruction of ancient forests and peatlands.
+It is caused by the build-up of greenhouse gases, which are released from burning fossil fuels and the destruction of ancient forests and peatlands.

 Today our planet is hotter than it has been in 2,000 years.
 Global warming cannot be explained by the natural mechanisms that caused previous warm periods.
 The overwhelming majority of climate scientists all agree: the rising global temperatures we've recently experienced are due to human activity.